iarigby/bitscomplicated/content/post/03-functional-programming-essentials-in-python/index.md

 ---
-title: Functional programming essentials in Python
+title: Functional Programming Tips in Python
 description: These features will allow you to create code that flows when writing and reads effortlessly
 date: 2024-10-20
 image: cover.jpg